 Within months, work will begin on a $55 million project to transform the Taubman Health Sciences Library building into a natural light-filled medical education hub, one that supports in-person, collaborative, active learning.
 Construction of designs by TMP Architecture and Ballinger will create an estimated 72 construction jobs.

-While much of the collection will be moved to a different location, library items will be available on request or online, and recent or frequently requested volumes will still have a place in the renovated building.
+While much of the collection will be moved to a different location, library items will be available on request or online.
 A rare medical books collection, with historical works dating as far back as the 15th century, has moved to the Special Collections Library in U-M’s Harlan Hatcher Graduate Library.

 In place of bookshelves, U-M will create a multi-level medical education space in 137,000 square feet across four floors, and add a glass “skin” to the building, originally built in 1980.
 The library is located on Catherine St. near the corner of Zina Pitcher, on the former location of one of U-M’s original hospitals, built in 1891.
 It is named for A. Alfred Taubman in recognition of a gift made in 1977; his total lifetime giving makes him the largest donor to the university.